pblack/docs/content/setting-up-a-site/setting-up-a-site-without-hosting.md

 ![](/docs/assets/images/Screen Shot 2016-06-10 at 12.18.35 PM.png)

-Now forestry will commit changes back to your git provider, but will not build and deplpoy the site.
-This will allow you to maintain an exisiting pipeline if you so choose.
+Now forestry will commit changes back to your git provider, but will not build and deploy the site.
+This will allow you to maintain an existing pipeline if you so choose.